Every woman is an individual and symptoms can vary hugely in duration and severity.

 Once the ovaries have ceased their production of oestrogen, other changes may take place, which can have an effect on long-term health.
 This includes changes that affect the strength and density of bones increasing the risk of osteoporosis (bone-thinning disease).

 Hormone replacement therapy (HRT) is the most effective and widely used treatment for menopausal symptoms.
-As the name suggests, it's simply a way of replacing the hormone oestrogen that is lost during the menopause.
+As the name suggests, it's a way of replacing the hormone oestrogen that is lost during the menopause.

 CBT (cognitive behavioral therapy) may also be considered to alleviate low mood or anxiety that arise as a result of the menopause.